SDEs with uniform distributions: Peacocks, Conic martingales and ergodic uniform diffusions: Introduction

-The above diffusion coefficient was initially guessed by informally inverting the forward Kolmogorov (also known as Fokker-Planck) equation, when forcing the marginal density of the solution $X$ to be uniform at all times with support $[-b,b]$ as initially sketched in the preprint \cite{BrigoIMI}.
-This inversion technique was used in the past to construct diffusion processes with densities in exponential families \cite{brigogyor,brigo00} and has been used more generally in a variety of contexts in mathematical finance.
-For example, \cite{dupire} finds the diffusion coefficient (``local volatility") that is consistent with a probability law extrapolated from a surface of option prices.
-The paper \cite{Brigobachelier} deals with designing a diffusion process consistent with a mixture of distributions for volatility smile modeling, whereas \cite{brigomercurio} inverts the Kolmogorov equation to show how two stochastic processes with indistinguishable laws in a time grid under the historical measure can lead to arbitrarily different option prices.
+The above diffusion coefficient was initially guessed by informally inverting the forward Kolmogorov (also known as Fokker-Planck) equation, when forcing the marginal density of the solution $X$ to be uniform at all times with support $[-b,b]$ as initially sketched in the preprint \rosso{by Brigo (1999) \cite{BrigoIMI}.
+This inversion is presented in Section \ref{sec:informal}. } \rosso{This inversion technique was used in the past by the first named author to construct diffusion processes with densities in exponential families \cite{brigogyor,brigo00} and has been used more generally in a variety of contexts in mathematical finance, especially in volatility modelling.
+For example, the earlier Dupire (1994) \cite{dupire} finds the diffusion coefficient (``local volatility") that is consistent with a probability law extrapolated from a surface of option prices.
+The paper \cite{Brigobachelier} deals with designing a diffusion process consistent with a mixture of distributions for volatility smile modeling, whereas \cite{brigomercurio} inverts the Kolmogorov equation to show how two stochastic processes with indistinguishable laws in a time grid under the historical measure can lead to arbitrarily different option prices, possibly explaining the differences between historical and implied volatility.}